GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
+> ### I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
 >
-> ~ *Douglas Crockford*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts